nicolastoon/analyzing-recipe-tags/README.md

 ### <strong>Introduction</strong>
 Food is undoubtedly a significant part of human lives.
 We eat food to survive, yet it can be a significant detriment to our lives with too much consumption, as seen by the obesity epidemic in the United States.
 One solution to controlling consumption is cooking, so that the amount of ingredients and macronutrients can be controlled.
 Online recipes can be a great method to find something simple and quick to prep, yet healthy to eat.

-Similar to social media, most online recipes contain tags that help expand their outreach.
-The question I pose and strive to answer is: do more tags on a post lead to higher ratings?
+Similar to social media, most online recipes contain tags that help expand their audience.
+However, many posts put lots of tags in order to maximize outreach.
+The question I pose and strive to answer is: are tags representative of the content they are on?

 In this project, I examined two datasets originally scraped by <a href='https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf'>Majumder, et al.</a>, which compiled recipe details and reviews posted on <a href='https://www.food.com/'>food.com</a> from 2008 to 2018.